fighting41love/Udacity_Behavioral_Cloning/README.md

 #### 2. Attempts to reduce overfitting in the model

 The model doesn't contain dropout layers.
-We train the model for 1-2 epochs,  and the model runs well.
+We use earlystopping to avoid overfitting, and the model is only trained for 1-2 epochs,  and the model runs well.
 If we run it at least 5 epochs, the model will be overfitting (the performance is very bad on track 1).

 #### 3. Model parameter tuning